edusantsouza/edusantsouza/README.md

 I'm a very curious guy that decided to learn how sofware engineering works.

-- 🌱 I’m currently learning Tailwind CSS.
+- 🌱 I’m currently learning Typescript.
 - 👯 I’m looking to contribute on open source projects.
 - 💬 Ask me anything about MERN/MEVN, Nextjs.
 - 📫 How to reach me: [eduardo.santsouza@gmail.com](mailto:eduardo.santsouza@gmail.com)